pfgithub/scpl/docs/actions/getdetailsofreminders.md

-## Get Details of Reminders / getdetailsofreminders (internally `is.workflow.actions.properties.reminders`)
+## Get Details of Reminders / GetDetailsofReminders (internally `is.workflow.actions.properties.reminders`)

 > This action is not yet complete.
 Some arguments may be missing.